esilver0/CATT/sslstrip-experiment.md

 On the attacker node, run
 ```
-sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee traffic.pcap | tcpdump -nnxxXSs 1514 -r -
+sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee unencrypted.pcap | tcpdump -nnxxXSs 1514 -r -
 ```
-to display only HTTP packets and output to the file traffic.pcap.
-This is the unencrypted communication between the client and the site that the attacker can see.
+to display the unencrypted communication between the client and the site that the attacker can see.
+(The output is saved to unencrypted.pcap)

 In the Firefox window where NoVNC is running, visit